 2269 Adam Clayton Powell Blvd.
 New York, NY 10030

-Yatenga is located in the heart of Harlem and has a very rustic look with matched matched chairs and festive statues for sale.
+Yatenga is located in the heart of Harlem and has a very rustic look with matched chairs and festive statues for sale.
 The mac and cheese is a huge favorite!

 Be sure to check out the Shrine, a music venue, (same owners) located right next store.
 There is no cover, the music is great usually African, Caribbean, Hip Hop and they even have live bands.
 Be sure to check the Shrine’s website for the musical performance schedule.